 Top Source Countries For International Tourists

 As previously mentioned, Australia receives a large number of international tourists every year.
-In fact, 7,428,600 international tourists visited Australia in 2015.
+In fact, it is estimated that tourists in 2019 will number more than ten million.
 Statistics show that international tourists tend to purchase or plan package trips that include the major sites and at least 1 wildlife viewing excursion.
 Additionally, Australia receives a large number of backpacker-type tourists.
 These types of travelers tend to stay for longer periods of time, getting to know more of Australia and even seeing places and things that are not on the typical tourist list.
 In order to finance their extended stays, many backpackers apply for working holiday visas.
 These visas allow individuals to work in the country while on vacation.
 They are available to people between 18 and 30 years of age and primarily to those individuals from the western region of Europe, Canada, some Eastern Asian countries.

-A large portion of these individuals come from New Zealand.
-New Zealand, which sent 1,309,900 tourists in 2015, has been the number 1 source country for international tourists to Australia since at least the year 2000.
+A large portion of individuals traveling to Australia come from New Zealand.
+New Zealand, which sent 1.2 million tourists in 2019, had formerly been the most popular source destination before being taken over by China.

 The United States also sends a significant number of backpackers to Australia.
-This country is also the 4th largest source of tourists.
-In 2015, the US sent around 609,900 travelers to Australia.
+This country is also the 3rd largest source of tourists.
+In 2019, the US sent more than 700,000 tourists to Australia.

 The chart published below offers a more in-depth look at the major source countries for international tourists to Australia.